unclegcb/Posts/d8_browswersync_rake.md

 ![Browsersync start](https://raw.githubusercontent.com/heypaxton/Posts/master/img/browsersync-start.png)

-Let's add the script tag to your `html.html.twig`.
+Let's add the script tag to your `html.html.twig` file just above closing `</body>` tag.
+This will add a connection to your Drupal environment and Browsersync.

 ~~~ html
 <!DOCTYPE html>